Movimiento Semilla

-Movimiento Semilla (lit.
-Seed Movement) is a centre-left political party in Guatemala.
+Movimiento Semilla ([seˈmi.ʝa], lit.
+'Seed Movement') is a centre-left, progressive, social-democratic political party in Guatemala.
+On 14 January 2024, it became Guatemala's governing party following the inauguration of President Bernardo Arévalo.
+The current legal status of the political party is unclear.

 History

-The Semilla Movement was registered before the Supreme Electoral Tribunal on July 14, 2017, its general secretary is César Bernardo Arévalo de León.
+The Semilla Movement was registered before the Supreme Electoral Tribunal on 14 July 2017.
+Its founding members include Edelberto Torres Rivas, Samuel Pérez Álvarez, Bernardo Arévalo, Lucrecia Hernández Mack, Jonathan Menkos, Irma Alicia Velásquez Nimatuj, Patricia Orantes and Juan Alberto Fuentes.
+Its Secretary-General is Abelardo Pinto.
 The party began after the demonstrations that led to the resignation of President Otto Pérez Molina.
 The party defines itself as a political, democratic and plural movement.
 It has more than 22,000 members.
 The Semilla Movement party had rapprochement with former Attorney General Thelma Aldana to explore a possible presidential candidacy and a coalition with Encuentro por Guatemala and Libre.
-After investigations by Attorney General María Consuelo Porras and the UN anti-corruption commissioner Iván Velásquez Gómez requesting the removal of her parliamentary immunity from Nineth Montenegro, secretary general of Encuentro por Guatemala for possible anonymous electoral financing, the coalition left to explore.
-On November 21, 2018, the political organization concluded the requirements and was made official as a political party on the same day.
+After investigations by Attorney General María Consuelo Porras and the UN anti-corruption commissioner Iván Velásquez Gómez requesting the removal of parliamentary immunity from Nineth Montenegro, secretary general of Encuentro por Guatemala, for possible anonymous electoral financing, the coalition negotiations effectively stopped.
+On 21 November 2018, the political organization concluded meeting necessary requirements and was made official as a political party on the same day.

-Semilla brings together various political groups in Guatemala.